Pwd9000-ML/blog-devto/posts/Devops-Terraform-Git-Ssh/Devops-Terraform-Git-Ssh.md

 ### Devops Yaml pipeline example

-Here is a yaml pipeline example of the tasks/steps to read in secrets/variables from key vault and also the for the **install SSH keys** task.
+Here is a basic yaml pipeline example of the tasks/steps to read in secrets as variables from key vault and also including **install SSH keys** task.

 ```yaml
 todo